dmbarbour/awelon/AboutABC.md

         V :: a * e → (a + 0) * e
         C :: (a + 0) * e → a * e

-Type `0` is identity for sum, called 'void', and corresponds to vacuous condition.
+Type `0` is identity for sum, called 'void', and corresponds to a vacuous condition.
 Static analysis may infer types for void to reject inconsistencies even in dead code.
+After a condition is observed, we can conditionally apply a block:

+        ? :: (Droppable b) ⇒ b@[x→x'] * ((x + y) * e) → (x' + y) * e

-We also can distribute, factor, and merge sums:
+A block with the 'relevant' substructural property cannot be applied in this manner.
+Any such block must be applied under all conditions.
+In addition, we can distribute, factor, and merge sums:

         D :: a * ((b+c) * e) → ((a*b) + (a*c)) * e -- distrib
         F :: ((a*b) + (c*d)) * e → (a+c) * ((b+d) * e) -- partial factor